 Pay attention to seasonal patterns

 While artificial lures can be very effective, live bait is often the top producer for perch.
 Minnows, worms, and maggots are all excellent choices.
+In Lake Erie, the best bait to use is emerald shiners.
+Because emerald shiners need to be wild-caught, they can be expensive in bait shops.

 Fish during prime times